-Risk PR/739 was reviewed with Nick ADAMS and Nick LILLEY on 14/08/24 and considered five elements

-- (1) Risk description.

-- (2) Causes of the risk.

-- (3) Controls / Mitigations completed.

-- (4) Controls / Mitigations planned.

-- (5) Projections for future mitigated risk assessment scores.
+Quarter 2 Risk Mitigations update Risk PR/739 was reviewed with Nick ADAMS and Nick LILLEY on 14/08/24 and considered five elements • (1) Risk description. • (2) Causes of the risk. • (3) Controls / Mitigations completed. • (4) Controls / Mitigations planned. • (5) Projections for future mitigated risk assessment scores.
 The risk is being considered through the lenses of (a) Management (b) Governance (c) Legal (d) Ethics.

-The Corporate Risk should be reframed to "Data - The Constabulary fails data management inspections or is subject to a data breach" to reflect the outcome as opposed to not adhering to local processes.

-Insufficient local processes and frameworks, insufficient understanding and adherence to policies and frameworks, insufficient technical "design" to mitigate risks.

-- Organisational commitment for transfer of systems to CLOUD platforms. - Development of new software solutions providing data management benefits (e.g. ORACLE, Digital Evidence Management, RBCAS). - Compliance with UK GDPR and DPIA 2018. - Compliance with Operational Security Assessment for Policing. - Implementation of the Constabulary Information Governance Framework. - Integration of the Data Protection Team as part of the Constabulary Ethics Committee. - Development of Artificial Intelligence Centre of Excellence Proof of Value work. - Alignment with the National Management Centre to mitigate "bad actor" risks. - Implementation of sound governance processes for oversight of Data risks (e.g. Joint Audit Committee, Confidence & Legitimacy Committee Information, Data & Security) plus Legal and Information Technology Directorate Leadership Meetings.
+Description The Corporate Risk should be reframed to "Data - The Constabulary fails data management inspections or is subject to a data breach" to Rationale reflect the outcome as opposed to not adhering to local processes.
+Rationale Cause of the risk Insufficient local processes and frameworks, insufficient understanding and adherence to policies and frameworks, insufficient technica "design" to mitigate risks.
+Controls / Mitigations completed Organisational commitment for transfer of systems to CLOUD platforms. • Development of new software solutions providing data management benefits (e.g. ORACLE, Digital Evidence Management, RBCAS) Compliance with UK GDPR and DPIA 2018.
+Compliance with Operational Security Assessment for Policing.
+Implementation of the Constabulary Information Governance Framework.
+Integration of the Data Protection Team as part of the Constabulary Ethics Committee.
+Development of Artificial Intelligence Centre of Excellence Proof of Value work.
+Alignment with the National Management Centre to mitigate "bad actor" risks.
+Implementation of sound governance processes for oversight of Data risks (e.g. Joint Audit Committee, Confidence & Legitimacy Committee - Information, Data & Security) plus Legal and Information Technology Directorate Leadership Meetings.